‘Dance Moms’ Rumors: The Show Is Finally Cancelled As Abby Lee Miller Storms Off

 — Abby.Maaa (@AbbyMaaa) March 27, 2017

-That’s the word according to Radar Online, whose latest round of Dance Moms rumors suggest that she feels she was manipulated, used, and abused while she was on the show.
+That’s the word according to Radar Online, whose latest round of Dance Moms rumors suggests that she feels she was manipulated, used, and abused while she was on the show.
 She released a statement saying that she was “proud” that she went against the producers of the show, and that she doesn’t feel she owes anyone an explanation as to why she makes the decisions that she makes when it comes to “her girls.”

 “I will no longer take part in Dance Moms.
 For the past six years/seven seasons I have asked, begged and even demanded creative credit for all the ideas, award winning routines, themes and costuming – To no avail!”